 The service here wasn't great but we still enjoyed ourselves.
 And the ICE COLD beer made up for it.

-We enjoyed one draft beer each, the waterside view from their really cute outdoor patio area, and chips and queso for $8, also on happy hour special.
+We enjoyed one draft beer each, the waterside view from their really cute outdoor patio area, and chips and queso for $8 (called Doctor Astorga's Queso Dip), which was a happy hour special.
 (They have a menu of three $8 and under happy hour food options.)

 After about an hour (which would have been less if not for the sloth's-pace service – but luckily the weather was great and it was a gorgeous day) we paid our bill and hopped on towards another Disney Springs happy hour.

-Their happy hour runs from 3:00pm to 6:00pm, daily.
-(Their website says 6:30pm in one place and then 6:00pm in another.
-So let’s go with 6:00pm because there’s other places to hit up after STK anyway.)
+Their happy hour (which they call their “Social Hour”) runs from 3:00pm to 6:00pm, Monday through Friday.
+(Their website says 6:30pm in one place and then Disney's says 6:00pm.
+So let's go with 6:00pm because there are other places to hit up after STK anyway.)

-So if you go to STK for happy hour at Disney Springs: ASK FOR THE MENU.
+If you go to STK for happy hour at Disney Springs: ASK FOR THE HAPPY HOUR MENU.
 They may be hiding it!

 By the way their specialty cocktails are normally NYC prices at about $20 a drink.
 So 1/2 off makes it about what we're used to paying in North Carolina.
 We'll take it.
 50% off is 50% off!